 To put it frankly, those were years of decline not just for the DAC specifically, but for Lower Manhattan generally.
 That was because two major economic engines for the southern tip of Manhattan Island - Wall Street and maritime commerce - were experiencing serious transitional phases.
 Leaders from both industries used to be well-represented in the DAC's membership roster, but not any longer.

-Tourists likely weren't aware of it, but big banks and brokerage firms had been fleeing Manhattan's famous Financial District for decades.
-Not only to Midtown and the suburbs, but also Florida, Brooklyn, and even Utah - of all places.
-Inflated rents for outmoded buildings were two major problems, as was suburbanization.
 While the New York metropolitan area continued to be Manhattan-centric during the surge to the 'burbs, it was Midtown that benefited after World War II because it boasts two major commuter terminals - Grand Central and Penn Station.
 The Financial District, meanwhile, had only one, and it went bankrupt during the 1950s.
 And it only serviced New Jersey.

 That transit line under the Hudson River would eventually become the PATH train, whose conversion led New Jersey to help fund the World Trade Center.

 It was the Hudson River itself, however, that helped make Manhattan.
 After the first European ships sailed into what became New York Harbor 400 years ago, Manhattan Island quickly became our country's epicenter of maritime commerce.
-At first, the city imported goods from around the world to support the "New World's" exploding population.
+Initially, the city imported goods from around the world to support the "New World's" exploding population.
 Then, while our country actually made stuff, New York was our export capital, sending goods around the rest of our planet.
 Now that we manufacture only a fraction of the goods we consume, we're back to importing; not from Europe this time, but Asia.
 Which means America's West Coast ports are our busiest.

-Indeed, New York's waterfront had been constantly, incessantly evolving, up until the time excavation began for the Trade Center's deep basement in 1966.
-By then, the metropolitan region's shipping logistics had mostly deserted Manhattan Island for New Jersey's sprawling container ports and direct access to Interstate highways.
+Indeed, New York's waterfront had been incessantly evolving, up until the time excavation began for the Trade Center's deep basement in 1966.
+By then, the metropolitan region's shipping logistics had nearly deserted Manhattan Island for New Jersey's sprawling container ports and direct access to Interstate highways.
 During development of the World Trade Center, most of the dirt dug up for its 7-level basement was simply trucked across the street to the Hudson River, and used as fill where abandoned piers once stretched out into the water.
 Today, a huge master-planned neighborhood called Battery Park City exists where oceangoing vessels used to dock.

 As my employers would explain to me over our lunches in its bar, the DAC existed in three parts: Its legendary trophy, its dwindling yet still influential membership, and its aging yet impressive building which, in addition to its boxing ring, still held banquet halls, a bowling alley, indoor tennis courts, and - up on the 12th floor - a swimming pool that when built, was billed as the world's highest.
 It's upper floors offered guest rooms where celebrities such as Mickey Mantle, Joe DiMaggio, and Muhammad Ali would stay when they were in town.